Death Registrations, Vitals

 More about the history of death registration in New Zealand

-- More information about the history of death registrations and their limitations can be found in Statistics New Zealand's publication "A History of Survival in New Zealand: Cohort life table 1876–2004" and "Little Histories" published by the Department of Internal Affairs.
+- More information about the history of death registrations and their limitations can be found in Stats NZ's publication "A History of Survival in New Zealand: Cohort life table 1876–2004" and "Little Histories" published by the Department of Internal Affairs.

 Neonatal and infant deaths